Free Mobile COVID-19 Testing

 Exceptions to the face mask requirement are while eating and drinking, while exercising outdoors, while swimming, while driving alone or with household members or while obtaining a service that requires temporary removal of the mask.

-The Governor also prohibited gathering of more than 10 people.
+The Governor also allowed prohibiting gathering of more than 10 people.

 These restrictions will remain in place indefinitely.